 Skip to contents

 An intersection hypothesis can be rejected if its p-values are less than or equal to their adjusted significance levels, which are their adjusted hypothesis weights times \(\alpha\).
 For Bonferroni tests, their adjusted hypothesis weights are their hypothesis weights of the intersection hypothesis.
-Additional adjustment is needed for parametric and Simes tests:
+Additional adjustment is needed for parametric, Simes, and Hochberg tests:

 • Parametric tests for adjust_weights_parametric(),